 - Managing Complexity & Change

 Below is the plan/agenda for our initial meeting.
-Notice their manager plays an integral role in this managerial-coaching being effective.
+Notice their manager plays an integral role in this managerial coaching is effective.

-Following the initial meeting, the 6 months of Management Leadership Coaching begins.
+Following the initial meeting, the 6 months of Management Leadership Coaching begin.

 Initial Meetings with Managers and those being coached